airportpeople/ap/content/fyi/_index.md

 The best way to get a hold of me is to send an email to airportpeoplemusic@gmail.com.
 You can subscribe to my newsletter with your email address at the bottom of each page.

-During the pandemic, I will only be posting videos of performances.
-Eventually (hopefully), I'll be open for booking small-audience house shows.
+During the pandemic, I may only be posting videos of performances.
+Eventually (hopefully), I'll be open for booking small-audience or house shows.
 Check back periodically for updates.

 # Tour